asynkron/website/asynkron/content/docs/proto.actor/behaviors.md

 ```
 In this example we return from the `HitWithHammer` case to prevent the message being handled by the specific state we are in.
 If you want to to handle it globally as well as delegate to the specific behavior just don't return.

-We can also now handle the cases where somebody tries to turn on or touch the lightbulb after it has been smashed, or replaces the bulb:
+We can also now handle the cases where somebody tries to turn on or touch the light bulb after it has been smashed, or replaces the bulb:

 ```csharp
 private Task Smashed(IContext context)